Anxious Dogs in Cars: How to Calm Your Dog for Stress-Free Rides

 Unfortunately, anxious dogs in cars and even dog car sickness are relatively common.
 But how you help your best furry buddy deal with it is not so common.

-For example, you may find that just one of these tricks such as desensitizing your dog or a calm mushroom treat will be all that’s needed.
+For example, you may find that just one of these tricks, such as desensitizing your dog or a calm mushroom treat, will be all that’s needed.
 However, you may need to experiment with finding the correct combination of these tricks for your dog.

-But, if you continue to have issues, then consult your veterinarian or an animal behavior specialist for assistance.
+But if you continue to have issues, then consult your veterinarian or an animal behavior specialist for assistance.
 As for Henry, the combination that works well for him is being able to see out, being secure, stopping frequently, staying hydrated, having a cooling vest on, keeping the fan or A/C, his heartbeat toy, and a calm mushroom treat.
 Knowing the traveling tricks for your pup can make your adventures a lot more fun.

 About Terri Rodefer

 Terri Rodefer is the founder of Tail Wag Wisdom, a blog focused on affordable pet care.
 She likes to say helping pet parents afford and love their animals even more, makes her tail wag.
-As a lifelong lover of all animals with a background in economics, biology, and marketing, allows Terri to bring a unique spin to pet care.
+As a lifelong lover of all animals and with a background in economics, biology, and marketing, she brings a unique spin to pet care.

 1. So many great tips, I hope dog parents will give some or all of them a try.
 It’s so sad when the family is out having fun and the dog is left behind.